gavinkflam/phaser3-cljs-example/README.md

 This is a simple HTML5 game built with [Phaser 3][phaser3], [ClojureScript][cljs] and [shadow-cljs][shadow-cljs].

+It includes a React Native build via [Expo][expo].

-The game is derived from [Making your first Phaser 3 game][phaser-tutorial] tutorial.
+Note: The game is derived from [Making your first Phaser 3 game][phaser-tutorial] tutorial.

 ## Requirements